MazenYasser/data-entry-bot/README.md

-# 📝 TJM Auto Data Entry Bot
+# 📝 Auto Data Entry Bot

 A Python automation script that fetches blog posts from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/guide/) and types them into Notepad, then saves each post as a `.txt` file on the user's Desktop under a folder named `tjm-project`.